DESIGNED AND MADE IN SOMERSET - FREE SHIPPING WORLWIDE

 Gingham

-Gingham check or stripe originates from Malaysia and was imported to Europe and America in the 1700s.
-The Masai people have worn it for in traditonal dress for its said thousands of years.
+Gingham check or stripe is said to originate from Malaysia and was imported to Europe and America in the 1700s.
+The Masai people have worn it in traditional dress for thousands of years.

 An interesting thought is that the two colours represent good and evil, combined with traditional summer dress for children still today.
 Will they become good or bad girls?

 Society is closely connected to cotton in each country and linked the world together.
-Sadly not in the fair way it should have been, just imagine if European lust for power hadn't been so vile and instead they worked together.
+Sadly not in the fair way it should have been

 Manchester wove ginghams, so did India and now China, Japan and America produce ginghams.

-People were kidnapped from Africa and forced to pick cotton as slaves, today the land and waters are polluted by the industry.
-Cotton hasn't always been so good.
-Thankfully now, there's a fair trade option that is also organic.
+In the 17th and 18th century people were kidnapped from Africa and forced to pick cotton as slaves in the British colonies of America.
+Today land and waters are polluted by the textile industry.
+Cotton hasn't always been good.
+Today there are fair trade options that are also organic, if only this was the only option.

 In the 20th Century gingham has been used as a puritanical pattern representing the christian, cleaner than clean, domestic version of femininity.
 Hollywood musicals of the civil war and wholesome stories of family.
 Southern Belles and 1950s kitchens.